chocolateboy/pmsencoder/README.markdown

 These instructions assume you have the latest version of [PS3 Media Server](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) (PMS) and the latest version of [Java](http://www.java.com/en/download/index.jsp).

 You'll need a version of perl >= 5.10.0.
 This should be easy to find on Mac OS X, Linux and other *nices if it isn't installed already.
-The latest version of [ActivePerl](http://www.activestate.com/activeperl/) (currently 5.10.1.1006) is required for Windows.
+The latest version of [ActivePerl](http://www.activestate.com/activeperl/) (currently 5.10.1.1006) is required for Windows (with the default PATH and file association options checked).
 In addition, the following Perl modules are required:

 * IO::All
 * List::MoreUtils